 The dough from the well known Connie’s in Chicago is shipped down here with Chicago water being a part of it.
 Louie Comella then uses it to make the different pizza flavorings when he bakes them fresh for customers.
 Those who like Chicago style pizza should appreciate knowing that fact.

 Outdoor seating with picnic tables plus a bocce ball court is provided for customers in the back of Gelazzi.
-On cooler days I am sure both are well utilized.
+On colder days I am sure both are well utilized.

 From an oil derrick to a rocket ship…that and more can be spotted.
 I particularly like the friendly looking saguaro cactus plant waving a Texas flag.
-Saguaros do not actually grow in Texas but artists get to use their imaginations and have leeway where art is concerned.
+Saguaros do not grow in Texas, but artists get to use their imaginations and have leeway where art is concerned.